ktrns/scrnaseq/README.md

 Output directory where the results will be saved (Default: "test_datasets/10x_pbmc_hto_GSE108313/demultiplexed")

 #### `hto_names`
-HTOs have an ID that is included in the 'features.tsv' input file.
+HTOs have an ID that is included in the "features.tsv" input file.
 We additionally ask for readable names that are used throughout the report.
 Names could look as follows, where `HTO1-3` are the IDs included in raw dataset:
 ```param$hto.names = setNames(c("NameA", "NameB", "NameC"), c("HTO1", "HTO2", "HTO3"))```
 (Default: `c("htoA", "htoB", "htoC", "htoD", "htoE", "htoF", "htoG", "htoH"), c("htoA", "htoB", "htoC", "htoD", "htoE", "htoF", "htoG", "htoH")`)